Code-Institute-Submissions/Explore_County_Durham/README.md

 As someone living in the area, I want to see if there are any places I haven't visited before, so that I can plan a day out.

-As a tourist from abroad, I want to see what the area has to offer, so that I can decide to visit or not.

 As a parent, I want to see what family friendly places there are to visit, so I can plan a fun day out.

 As someone trying to decide whether to visit one of the attractions, I want to read some reviews from other people, so that I can make an informed decison.

-As someone planning a trip I want so see where the attractions are located, so that I can plan my journey.
+As someone who wants to help other people decide whether to visit an attraction, I want to be able to leave a review, so that other people can read it on the site and decide if they want to visit.

 As someone who owns / manages an attraction, I want to be able to submit my details, so that I can request my attraction to be featured.

+As someone who uses social media, I want to be able to find social media pages related to County Durham, so that I can follow any of interest to me.

 ## _**Wireframes**_